bminortx/emacs-config/README.md

 ### Customization and Help ###

 The configuration files of this repo are fairly descriptive (my-dev, my-appearance, etc) so look through them if you're curious about what does what for any part of the system.
-Of particular use to me are:
+Packages of particular use to me are:

 - [Magit](https://github.com/magit/magit) [C-x C-i] - Beautiful Git interface.
 - [Dired](http://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html) [C-x C-d] - File management